Supreme Court declines to block Maine vaccine mandate | WTOP

 Only New York and Rhode Island also have vaccine mandates for health care workers that lack religious exemptions.
 Both are the subject of court fights and a court has allowed workers in New York to seek religious exemptions while the lawsuit plays out.

-Maine’s requirement was put in place by Democratic Gov. Janet Mills.
+Maine’s requirement was put in place by the governor.
 A federal judge in Maine declined to stop the mandate, concluding that the lawsuit was unlikely to succeed.
 The Oct.
 13 decision prompted a flurry of appeals that landed, for a second time, in the Supreme Court.

 The Liberty Counsel, which filed the lawsuit, claimed to be representing more than 2,000 health care workers who don’t want to be forced to be vaccinated.